Students Dig into the Past at Archaeological Field School

 “You become an archeologist here – you’re really doing it,” said Whitman.
 “Students learn everything they need to know in order to work in archaeology, setting up units, mapping, recording, the lab component, data entry, report writing, sometimes exhibit design, all of it!”

-Over the years, Archaeological Field School students have found hundreds of artifacts that give us a glimpse into the past, from 4,000-year-old cooking hearths to fire pits, and more.
-This year, students have found hundreds of flakes of chert (a type of rock used to make tools and weapons,) pieces of pottery, nutting stones and a full projectile point, known to most as an arrowhead.
-They also found quartz that’s not local to the region, indicating that it had been traded.
+Over the years, Archaeological Field School students have found hundreds of artifacts that give us a glimpse into the past, from 4,000-year-old cooking hearths to fire pits, with some artifacts dating back to about 8,000 years ago.
+Students have also found hundreds of flakes of chert (a type of rock used to make tools and weapons), pieces of pottery, nutting stones and a full projectile point, known to most as an arrowhead.
+Past Archaeological Field School students have found quartz that was not local to the region, indicating that it had been traded.

 Archeology “Boot Camp”